Third summer session begins

 MyOswego: Web-based class registration and other services from the SUNY Oswego administration are available from this service.
 Login with your Laker NetID.

-A wide range of online encyclopedias, almanacs, dictionaries, and other reference sources are available from our "Reference Sources" link under "Find Books and More" on the library home page.
-Our list of online encyclopedias is extensive.
-Additional sources for background information are listed in the Research Subject Guides, found under "Find Articles and More" on the library home page.
+A wide range of online encyclopedias, almanacs, dictionaries, and other reference sources are available from our "Reference Resources" link on the library home page.
+Additional sources for background information are listed in the Research Guides, found on the library home page.
 You should also become familiar with the Reference Room collections and services of your local libraries.
 We can help you identify and locate useful reference works.

 Although you have a substantial amount of material available to you electronically, you will miss an important part of your education if you do not become familiar with libraries as physical and social spaces.
 We urge you to visit the libraries in your local area and establish connections with them.